Reason 79

 We, Robot

 Okay.
 I admit it, I'm a Sci-Fi nut.
 I especially like anything that has to do with robotics.
 I like all the robots, even the bad evil ones.
 A common motif in science fiction stories is to villainize a robot in order to examine and explore our own humanity.
 There's way too many examples in science fiction stories, TV shows, or even cartoons to go into here, but let's just say that I'm hooked hard-core.
+One of my favorite authors that write robotic science fiction is Isaac Asimov.
+If you've seen the movie "I, Robot", it is loosely based on his "I, Robot" novel and series of short stories, you may be aware of the Three Laws of Robotics for it does explore those laws.
+If not, I've listed them farther down the post.

 In his short stories, Isaac explores the dilemmas the robots can get into if they have been put in positions where they may break one or all of the laws.
 According to Wikipedia, there is a total of 29 explorations of this type through his stories.
 And thanks to Wiki, I have some titles I have to hunt down.